finos/symphony-bdk-java/README.md

 ## Getting Started

-These instructions will allow you to set up your bot application.
+These instructions will allow you to set up your Symphony Bot SDK based application.

 ### Prerequisites